rperry99/rperry99/README.md

 I am currently working on learning and having fun with Web Dev.
 I also sometimes dabble in Game Dev with Unity.
 I like to bounce back and forth between the two.

 ## What's Going on?
 - 🔭 I’m currently working going through the [JavaScriptmas Advent Calendar on Scrimba](https://scrimba.com/learn/adventcalendar).
+My solutions [here](https://github.com/rperry99/Scrimba-javascriptmas-2020).
-My solutions [here](https://github.com/rperry99/Scrimba-javascriptmas-2020) and the [Scrimba Weekly Challenge](https://weeklychallenge.scrimba.com/).
+- 🔭 Also working on the [Scrimba Weekly Challenge](https://weeklychallenge.scrimba.com/).
 My solutions for that [here](https://github.com/rperry99/Scrimba-Weekly-Challenge).
 - 🌱 Planning out my next project, working on design and layout.
 - 📖 Currently trying to participate more in open source.
 - ✨ Up next, working on starting to code my next project.